lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 ![serialpot](/images/graphics/serialpot.png)

 This will be a basic basic circuit.
 For now all we want to do is measure the potentiometer's voltage division with pin A0.
 We will now move on to the Arduino code.
+However you may want to move your potentiometer closer to one end of the breadboard, especially if you have one of the smaller sizes of boards, or only one available.
+By the end of this unit we will have a pot, a button, an analog sensor, and two LEDs wired into the breadboard, so saving space is necessary.

+---

 ## Arduino Code